alphagov/verify-local-startup/README.md

 ## Before you start

 You'll need a computer with at least 8GB (for linux systems) or 16GB (for Mac and Windows systems) and at least a 4 core processor.
-You'll also need administrator privilages in order to installed the required components listed below.
+You'll also need administrator privileges in order to installed the required components listed below.

 You will need to install Git, [Docker](https://www.docker.com/get-started) and Ruby 2.7.2.
 If you have [rbenv](https://github.com/rbenv/rbenv) installed the script will automatically pull and compile the correct version of ruby for you.